Sometimes, you are your own worse enemy.

 4. "My life is full of drama."

 Let's take the first two and talk about them.
 It does not matter what you weigh.
 I have a client who is 80 lbs. above her desired weight, and she has a good guy who loves her.
-So can you.
+And, so can you.
 If you need to lose weight, work on it, but men love women of all shapes and sizes.

 If you truly have money problems, find a credit counselor or someone who can help you with a budget.
 Men understand money problems, but they expect that you're working to solve them.
 If all you do is complain, they assume you're doing nothing.